deppong/4chanimgpull/README.md

+# 4chanimgpull
-# 4chanimgpull The simple 4chan Image scraper!
+##### A simple 4chan image scraper
-This is a simple python script that will download all images from a thread on 4chan.org.
+This is a simple python script that will download all images from a specific board and a specific thread number on 4chan.org.
+It will create a standard 'images' folder and then you can make subfolders for each scrape!